gnubodhi/Dans-Soil-Alchemy/README.md

 ### 🔄 4-Bokashi Bin Rotation System

-Use four bokashi bins on a weekly rotation:
+Use four bokashi bins filling with all kitchen waste on a weekly rotation:

 1. Fill one bin per week
 2. Once full, ferment sealed for 4 weeks